 Recycling Options for HOUSEHOLDS

 You may also contact the manufacturer of your electronics directly to learn about their take-back program.
-Another option is to consult the Electronics Take-Back Coalition’s list of manufacturer recycling programs or utilize Sunnking Electronics’ take-back program.
+Another option is to trade-in electronics that are in working condition with companies like Sunnking Electronics’ Sell Your Tech or Amazon Trade-In.

-To stay up-to-date on electronics recycling, sign up for OCRRA’s montly emails.
+To stay up-to-date on electronics recycling, sign up for OCRRA’s monthly emails.

 Wherever you dispose of an old computer or mobile device, it is a good idea to protect your personal information so it does not fall into someone else’s hands.
 “Wipe” your device or destroy your hard drive before recycling your old electronics.